-We offer affordable, low-cost counselling mental health care in Melbourne.
+We offer accessible counselling and mental health care in Melbourne.

 The Medicare rebate is usually $89.65 per session (may be more if you have reached the Medicare Safety Net).

 If have a Medicare card and a valid GP referral, we will process your Medicare claim for you within 24-48 hours of your consultation.